SergeyKalutsky/vsc/README.md

   You can do either way, it shouldn't really matter since the source will be disabled most of the time.

  #### Important note:
 Before desktop screenshot is fed to classifier it is resized to 224x224 pxl ratio.
-Obviously a lot of features of the image are lost due to compression.
-In this case the smaller initial screen region the better will be quality of resized image and prediction accuracy.
+Obviously, a lot of features of the image are lost due to compression.
+In this case, the smaller initial screen region the better will be quality of the resized image and prediction accuracy.

  6. Configure scripts settings: